yougov/mongo-connector/README.markdown

 Mongo-Connector imports a DocManager from the specified file in connector.py, preferably from the doc_managers folder.
-We have provided sample implementations for a Solr search DocManager and an ElasticSearch DocManager.
+We have provided sample implementations for a Solr search DocManager , an ElasticSearch DocManager and AlgoliaSearch DocManager.
 Note that upon execution, connector.py will copy the file to the main folder as doc_manager.py.

 The documents stored in the target system are equivalent to what is stored in mongo, except every